5. Exhortations, 4:8-6:10

 en + dat. "in [a single command] / in [keeping this one command]" - in [one word].
 Local, expressing space; "in one sentence", Barclay.
 "Commandment" is better than a "divine word / truth".

-ton plhsion adv. "neighbor" - near.
+ton plhsion adv. "neighbor" - the near, neighbor [of you].
 A substantive adverbial phrase functioning as a noun, object of "love".
 Like the lawyer in the parable of the Good Samaritan, we may ask "who is my neighbor?"
 For Paul, the neighbor is our brother and sister in Christ.
 We may think Jesus has answered otherwise, but Jesus didn't actually answer the lawyer's question.
 The lawyer didn't think he had a problem loving his neighbor, he just wasn't sure how far his loving had to extend.
 The parable underlines the impossible demand of love.
 The lawyer's real problem lay in his inability to "go thou and do likewise", which, of course, is the point of the parable.

-wJV "as [yourself]" - Comparative; "as you love yourself", ie. the golden rule, cf. Matt.7:12.
+wJV "as [yourself]" - Comparative; "as you love yourself", ie., the golden rule, cf., Matt.7:12.

 The opposite of mutual service through love is a congregation acting like a pack of wild animals, "biting and devouring each other."
 Such behavior results when believers use the freedom they have in Christ as an opportunity for the free expression of their sinful nature.

 de "-" - but/and.
 Transitional, possibly indicating a step to a contrasting point, "but if on the other hand ...."